Portland Press Herald Still-Film Negatives Collection

 35mm color negative

-Exterior view of the Abyssinian Church (also known as the Abyssinian Meeting House), 75 Newbury Street, from southeast.
+Exterior view of the Abyssinian Meeting House (also known as the Abyssinian Church), 75 Newbury Street, from southeast.

 At the time of this photograph, the renovation of church building had begun.
 Built in 1828, the Abyssinian Church was the center of Portland's African-American community throughout the 19th century.
 Along with the Quaker Meeting House (at the time on Federal Street at Pearl Street), the Abyssinian was a major site for Abolitionist speeches.